-Data Pipeline Architecture: Batch, Streaming, and Modern ETL Patterns
+Data Pipelines: Batch, Streaming & Modern ETL Patterns

 Every company is a data company.
 The architecture that moves data from where it's created to where it's useful determines how fast you can make decisions, train models, and serve users.